linyijun/prisms-data-preprocessing/README.md

 ```
 Input parameters:
 - the given locations
-- the cluster number  # extracting locations from each cluster to ensure even distribution
+- the number of pieces dividing the space or the number of clusterst  # extracting locations from each cluster to ensure even distribution
 ```

 ### temporal_interpolation.py